 The Congress could fund this alternative in one of two ways.
 First, when the existing contract funding is consolidated, the funding could be combined at the current funding level, which would perpetuate the current funding shortfall.
 This option would cost \$280 million annually for existing contracts but would not differ from the previous failed attempt by BIA.
 The incremental cost of consolidating the funding at this amount would be zero.
 Or, second, the contract funding could be consolidated at the level identified by BIA and IHS as the amount of tribes' allowable contract support costs.
 For fiscal year 1998 funding, the consolidated amount would be about \$375 million, or \$95 million more than the \$280 million appropriated.
 As under the other alternatives, funding for contract support costs would continue to be needed for new contracts.
 But under this alternative, future increases in contract support costs would be slowed for existing contracts because the funding mechanism would no longer provide amounts for contract support over and above the amounts for program services.
-Thus, if the Congress decided to increase the funding for contract support.
+Thus, if the Congress decided to increase the funding for a particular program, this decision would not create a corollary obligation to increase the funding for contract support.